apoirrier/CTFs-writeups/PBCTF2021/Crypto/SteroidStream.md

     return gf2_rank(rows) < n
 ```

+### Full exploit

-And finally the complete exploit, which reads data from the input file, extract the `ln//3` first keys and then performs the fake values search.
+The complete exploit reads data from the input file, extracts the `ln//3` first keys and then performs the fake values search.
 At the end, I recover the keystream with the function given in the original file and decrypt the flag.

 ```python